 Looking for an alternative to cotton socks?
 Consider merino.
 Yes, wool socks.
 You probably already know merino wool insulates when wet, keeping your feet warm in wet, cool conditions.
 The wicking fibers in our Merino 10 socks also keep feet dry, which means these merino socks prevent blisters better than moisture-trapping cotton.
 You’ve never felt a merino sock like this before.

 Training for a marathon?
 The soft and supple feel of merino will help avoid blisters on long runs.
-We designed our Merino 10 socks to balance cushioning with a lightweight composition for bulk-free comfort on runs of 10 miles, 20 miles or farther.
+We designed our Merino 10 socks to balance cushioning with a lightweight composition for bulk-free comfort on 10- and 20-mile runs and beyond.
 We’re runners, too, so we know.

-Make the Switch – Avoid Blisters with High-Performance Running Socks
+Make the Switch — Avoid Blisters With High-Performance Running Socks From Feetures

 No matter what kind of running shoes you wear, blisters will happen on long runs depending on humidity and other conditions, but a good pair of moisture-wicking socks will greatly reduce the chances of getting blisters.
 Although quality blister-preventing running socks may cost more than cheap cotton socks, they’re one of the most worthwhile running gear investments you can make.